hgaard/blog.hgaard.dk/content/drafts/you-should-use-git-even-thoug-you-cant.md

 ## What

 Well as the name implies it's a git to tfs and tfs to git bridge.
 Which kinda makes it possible for you to work with regular git locally and "just" have tfs acts as your remote repository.
+There are a few caveats to be aware of and I have outlined some in the end of this post.

 ## How